-The partisan movement began to take shape as early as in the summer of 1941.
-The People’s Commissariat for Internal Affairs (NKVD) played a pivotal role as it helped sabotage groups get behind enemy lines.
+The partisan movement began to take shape in the summer of 1941.
+A pivotal role was played by the People’s Commissariat for Internal Affairs (NKVD).
+It sent numerous sabotage groups behind enemy lines.
 The Central Headquarters of the Partisan Movement was established in May 1942.
-It was tasked with coordinating the struggle in the rear of the enemy.
-Partisans moved beyond separate acts of sabotage and subversion to conduct coordinated operations over the first year.
-They were particularly active in the wooded area where Belarus, Ukraine, the Oryol Region and the Bryansk Region of the Russian SFSR shared borders.
+Its task was the coordination of struggle behind enemy lines.
+From isolated acts of sabotage in the first year of the war the partisans eventually moved to coordinated operations.
+Partisans were especially active in the wooden area at the junction of Belarus, Ukraine, and the Oryol and Bryansk regions of the Russia.

 One of the most significant actions of partisans was codenamed the Rail War.
 It was aimed to disrupt the Germans’ railway communications.
 It started on the night from August 3 to August 4, 1943.
 At that time the Red Army was exploiting its success in the Battle of Kursk.
 A total of 1,350 km of railway tracks were blown up.
 Next large operation was named the Concert.
 It was conducted during the Battle of the Dnieper in September-October 1943.
 Partisans destroyed 148,000 rails, thereby reducing the capacity of railroads by 40 percent.